amw-zero/concerning_quality/_posts/2022-07-12-verification-gap.md

 If you ask me, this is perfectly justified because since the inception of computing, we've been bogged down with solving legitimately and extremely difficult problems.
 Like the small feat of figuring out how to write and execute programs with machines, or building complex compiler toolchains.
 We've been busy figuring out how to enable ourselves to actually build the software that the world desires, and adding verifiability on top of that just hasn't been a factor with much economic pressure behind it.

+But it leads to a big problem: we couldn't verify programming-language programs even if we wanted to!
+Our only options are static analysis or testing, which just don't have the power to get us all the way to full confidence in functional correctness.
+Between logics and programming languages, we have [two different tools with two different sets of characteristics]({% post_url 2021-12-30-quality-and-paradigm %}), and both seem necessary for the foreseeable future.
+One option is of course to combine the two silos into one vertical and formally-defined system, but the merits of doing that are hypothetical at this point.

+The other option is simply to connect the two sides.

 # Closing the Gap

 It certainly seems that there's been an uptick in interest in formal methods recently, with various forms of it being used at [Amazon](https://lamport.azurewebsites.net/tla/formal-methods-amazon.pdf), [Mozilla](https://blog.mozilla.org/security/2020/07/06/performance-improvements-via-formally-verified-cryptography-in-firefox/), [Microsoft](https://project-everest.github.io/), [Elastic](https://www.youtube.com/watch?v=qYDcbcOVurc), [Cockroach Labs](https://www.cockroachlabs.com/blog/parallel-commits/), [MongoDB](https://www.youtube.com/watch?v=wVmGMQZSP88&list=PLvaSNyqj9rnK4ZJHenG-4emWltWh4vpFv&index=6), and others.
 We've gotten very far with our current tooling and testing methodologies, but we may be at a tipping point where we're expected to build such constantly complex software that a new level of tools is necessary - a possible second software crisis.